DChandlerP/CIPP_US_Notes/README.md

     * **Specifics:** Enforces the Telemarketing Sales Rule and children's privacy (COPPA).
 * **Federal Communications Commission (FCC):** Regulates telecommunications (e.g., TCPA).
 * **Dept. of Health and Human Services (HHS):** Enforces HIPAA (Privacy and Security Rules) for healthcare.
+  - **Concurrent Jurisdiction:** Multiple agencies may have authority over the same issue.
+    - *Example (HIPAA):* - **HHS:** Has primary administrative enforcement authority.
+        - **DOJ:** Has jurisdiction to bring *criminal* charges for certain violations.
+        - **FTC:** Can simultaneously enforce under Section 5 if the violation also constitutes an "unfair or deceptive" practice.
 * **Financial Regulators:**
     * **CFPB (Consumer Financial Protection Bureau):** Regulates consumer financial products and parts of FCRA.
     * **Federal Reserve & OCC:** Regulate banking institutions.